hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p> Today, public administrations play a fundamental role in the development of internal affairs.
-Often technology is regulated, financed and managed by the public sector also from the perspective of the Intelligent Transport System. </p>
+<p>Today, public administrations play a fundamental role in the development of technical affairs.
+Often technology is regulated, financed and managed by the public sector as seen with the development of Intelligent Transport Systems. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->